 Farmette Flowers is owned and operated by Helen Skiba, a Colorado native, former English major, and returned Peace Corps Volunteer.
 She is a dedicated grower and tender of soil, and brings a background in soil science and poetry to her field work, as well as a passion for intricate color and texture in her designs.
 Helen developed her design style as an intern at the Lyons Farmette, and at Floret, one of the nation’s leading farmer-florist operations.
 She holds a Master’s of Agriculture from Colorado State University, where she completed her thesis in combination with her Peace Corps service in an indigenous community in the Ecuadorian Amazon.

-Farmette Flowers is a boutique flower farm and design studio in Lyons, Colorado.
+Farmette Flowers is a boutique flower farm and design studio.

 As designers, we favor wild, loose, organic-looking bouquets and arrangements that arch and sweep out of their containers and call attention to the complex designs of nature herself.
 We like our flowers to look like they have just been picked - because they have!
 Because we grow our own material, we are intimately familiar with how the plant grows, and how it looks its best.
 We can go out to the field for that extra special something, and we can save that one perfect flower for exactly the right spot, and for the right person.
 We love crafting pieces that embody the spirit of the season.